Only verified intelligence? A look at presidents’ briefings

 In his book, “The Great War of Our Time: The CIA’s Fight Against Terrorism from al-Qaida to ISIS,” former CIA Deputy Director Michael Morell writes that his confidence level was at 60 percent.
 Other analysts felt more secure.

-When Obama asked why there was such a disparity, Morell said it reflected differences in individual experiences but not differences in the information people had.
+When Obama asked about the disparity, Morell said it reflected differences in individual experiences but not differences in the information people had.

 WHY WOULD A PRESIDENT RECEIVE UNCORROBORATED INFORMATION?

-Intelligence that may be on shaky ground today may foreshadow tomorrow’s calamity, so briefers are expected to ensure that presidents have the fullest possible picture to prepare for something that may soon require full attention.
+Intelligence that may be on shaky ground today may precede an actual crisis, so briefers are expected to ensure that presidents have the fullest possible picture to prepare for something that may soon require maximum attention.

 That’s especially true when even unclear or uncorroborated intelligence indicates that American lives or infrastructure could be at risk.

-“The president is gong to get hard decisions, and those hard decisions normally come with murky facts and gray areas,” said Larry Pfeiffer, a 32-year intelligence community veteran and former CIA chief of staff.
+“The president is going to get hard decisions, and those hard decisions normally come with murky facts and gray areas,” said Larry Pfeiffer, a 32-year intelligence community veteran who held positions as CIA chief of staff and senior director of the White House Situation Room.

 To account for the uncertainty, briefers will caveat the information and detail internal disagreements among different intelligence agencies so that presidents understand a situation’s nuance.